groovy-sky/devops-101/README.md

 ## Introduction

 This repository is designed to help anyone with very little or no computing background learn the basics of DevOps.
-When you’re finished with this document, you’ll know how to manage resouces in Azure Cloud, using Infrastructure as Code approach.
+Course is self-paced and when you’re finished with it, you’ll know how to manage resouces in Azure Cloud, using Infrastructure as Code approach.

 Learning path is just a collection of publicly available courses, grouped by a specific topic.
 Some section have homework part - you can use it for a self-evalution.